 Why do women become so insecure when they reach anywhere from forty to sixty?
 Perhaps the number scares a woman, or in the past, grandmothers were grandmothers – they all looked alike.
 I would guess it’s parties, neighbors, friends, magazines, etc., that make you wonder why you don’t look as good as they do?
 Women compare themselves to those close to their age, some know how to age gracefully, some take trips to the doctor’s office for a face job, and other’s ignore the entire obstacle and go on living as they have for umpteen years.
 There are those so concerned they begin a list of things to do to be fit.
 Being fit means staying in good health, shape, and getting exercise, but not to some women.

 On a Monday a woman makes a hair appointment, white is showing – no wasting time.
-The hairdresser tells her she was just here two weeks ago, he can’t keep coloring her hair so often, it will fall out.
+The hairdresser tells her she was just here two weeks ago, he can’t keep coloring her hair so often, and it will fall out.
 She begs, tells him about a big party on Saturday.
 She said she would even sign papers, he won’t be responsible.
 Besides, she tells him, my hair is already falling out, what’s a few more strands – I see it in the tub, shower, sink and stuck between my fingers.

-Now it is Tuesday and the woman takes a ride to the Nail Center to have her nails spruced up, and her toes sparkle, and don’t forget the dead skin at the heels.
+Now it is Tuesday and the woman takes a ride to the Nail Center to have her nails spruced up, and her toes sparkle and don’t forget the dead skin at the heels.
 She leans back into a chair with these rollers going up and down her spine.
 Listens to other women complaining; I can’t reach my toes, I can’t bend, I can’t see them.
 Then she warns the woman working on her, you must have a steady hand.
 Going to the Nail Center is like going to a hairdresser, you hear complaining, and you know how you sound.

-On Thursday night you begged your husband to borrow some money for the dress hanging on Broadway, in front of your favorite store, on sale.
-He quietly asks how much? and you reply 89.99 – and like you imagined before asking, he stares at you, “Don’t you have enough dresses, you have four closets.
+On Thursday night, you begged your husband to borrow some money for the dress hanging on Broadway, in front of your favorite store, on sale.
+He quietly asks how much, and you reply 89.99 – and like you imagined before asking, he stares at you, “Don’t you have enough dresses, you have four closets.
 Do you really think that’s a sale?
 Then you remind him of the four hundred dollar outfit he loved for a special occasion that had to do with his work.
 He continues to read the paper, never says another word.

 Friday arrives and you knew you were heading downtown to find out if that dress is waiting for you on the rack outside the store – and yes, you notice the colors now for the size.
 On go the glasses, size small won’t do it.
 It’s gone, someone else has it.
-It’s the only one you think, and stomp away like a five year old to the next sidewalk sale.
+It’s the only one you think, and stomp away like a five-year-old to the next sidewalk sale.
 You give in to another dress, knowing tomorrow is the function.

-You walk into the event, and not five minutes later there in front of you is your dress.
+You walk into the event, and not five minutes later, there in front of you is your dress.
 You want to run out of the building, sit inside the car until your husband does his thing – but you simply cruise quickly to the other side of the room – and keep glancing at her, hoping you won’t cross paths.